katmore/webhook/docs/phpdoc.md

-    $ref : string
+    $ref :

 __

 #### Type

-string -- The full Git ref that was pushed.
+-- The full Git ref that was pushed.
 Example: "refs/heads/master".

 # __